- Home

 Local government will be on the front line in any emergency as it provides police and fire emergency response, water and sewer service, and high priority public information.
 That is why Inver Grove Heights keeps its plan current and trains regularly.

 If you have questions or would like more information about the Emergency Operations plan please contact the Inver Grove Heights Police Department at 651-450-2525.
+To sign up for Dakota County 911 alerts, click here.

 Make Your Own Plan